 In order to stimulate new muscle growth you need to eat MORE calories than you need to maintain your current weight.

-To lose body fat, you're required to eat less calories than you burn.
+To lose body fat, you're required to eat LESS calories than you need for maintenance.

-You can always lose that excess body fat that you have gained afterwards of course, and plus, losing fat that you have just recently gained seems to be quite easy.
-This part of bodybuilding is known as "cutting".
+You can always lose that excess body fat that you have gained afterwards of course, and plus, losing fat that you have just recently gained is easier.

 So now you understand that you can't build muscle and burn fat simultaneously, let's take a look at how you can prevent yourself from gaining too much body fat whilst increasing your muscle mass.